tc39/notes/es7/2017-01/jan-26.md

 DH: What I am hearing is an emerging consensus around proposals into some separate file that...

-JHD: We already have withdrawn proposals, for things that are abandonded,r jected, etc. WE can add something for things which are potentialy still acive.
+JHD: We already have withdrawn proposals, for things that are abandonded, rejected, etc. We can add something for things which are potentially still active.
 It's more likely that list will contain stage 0 or 1 proposals than 2 or 3.
 If that is the status of the simd spec, for example, okay

 DH: I'm unclear how backburner SIMD is.